 How To Develop Critical Thinking Skills

-The key project management communication skill to master is the ability to listen, to be clear and to ensure you’re understood.
+The key communication skill to master is the ability to listen, to be clear, and to ensure you’re understood.
 When information flows with the right messaging, at the right time, to the right person, through the right channel, almost any hurdle can be overcome.

 How To Develop Communication Skills

-I’ve focused on teaching the skills of communication in many contexts, whether it’s in troubleshooting client complaints to solve conflicts (get practice for that in The DPM School) or handling difficult conversations better (a DPM Members webinar).
+- I’ve focused on teaching the skills of communication in many contexts, whether it’s in troubleshooting client complaints to solve conflicts (get practice for that in The DPM School) or handling difficult conversations better (DPM Member webinar).

-Seeing what could be, the big picture, and leading & inspiring others.
+Leadership involves seeing what could be, seeing the big picture, and leading and inspiring others.

-If we’ve learned anything from years of leading projects, it’s that great leadership is an essential skill to being a good project manager.
-Our leadership role means we lead and manage teams; setting the vision, motivating the team, and making your team’s life better by coaching them and inspiring others.
+Great leadership is an essential skill for being a good project manager.
+Our leadership role means we lead and manage teams—setting the vision, motivating the team, and making your team’s life better by coaching them and inspiring others.

-The key project management leadership skill to master in leadership is making sure you’re leading, rather than just managing.
-That means providing a vision and a roadmap for success and serving and empowering your team to get there.
+Make sure you’re leading, rather than just managing.
+That means providing a vision and roadmap for success, and serving and empowering your team to get there.

 How To Develop Leadership Skills

-The ability to influence, negotiate & collaborate in tricky situations.
+Diplomacy is the ability to influence, negotiate, and collaborate in tricky situations.

 Discussions about budgets, resource allocation, and timelines can become adversarial and counterproductive if not handled tactfully.
-Successful project managers know how to find compromises where possible and how to hold a firm line without damaging their workplace relationships.
+The best project managers know how to find compromises where possible and how to hold a firm line without damaging their workplace relationships.

-The key project management negotiation skill to master is finding that middle ground – working out compromises so everyone that matters feel like they’ve won!
+The key negotiation skill to master is finding that middle ground—working out compromises so everyone that matters feel like they’ve won!

 How To Develop Diplomacy Skills

-There are plenty of books on diplomacy, some more theoretical and others more practical.
+- There are plenty of books on diplomacy, some more theoretical and others more practical.
 You can start with a classic, The Power of Tact by Peter Legge.
-This book goes over how to keep your cool in tough situations, conflict resolution tactics, negotiation strategies, and being a positive influence on those around you.
+This book goes over how to keep your cool in tough situations, conflict resolution strategies, negotiation tactics, and being a positive influence on those around you.

 Coaching is meant to focus on a person’s individual needs and talents, drawing out their full potential.
 This may involve offering positive feedback, establishing positive expectations, identifying room to grow, listening to concerns, and allowing (even encouraging) mistakes.